TDD-dw/TDDPokerHands/README.md

   - run `mob moo` to check install and audio

 ### Mob commands
+  - `git checkout <main group branch name>` All participants in the group runs this before mob start or mob next, e.g. `git checkout group2`
   - `mob start` Person opening the session runs this in the branch
     - It creates an ensemble branch off of the current working branch or does a checkout to the ensemble branch
   - `mob timer 5` sets a timer for number of minutes (5) until notification to switch